No, not like that. That isn’t breathing.

 That’s more like it… filling up your lungs and fully exhaling.
 Most importantly, place your awareness on your breath.
 You can feel the life-giving air flowing in and out of your body.
 You’re no longer breathing autonomously.

 You are using the #1 tool in the evolutionary toolbox.

 Why is breathing so important?

 Apart from the obvious, that is… that airy stuff coming in and out.

-- It gets you out of the intellect, where anxiety loops endlessly
+- Gets you out of the intellect, where anxiety loops endlessly

-- It connects you to the whole of creation
+- Connects you to the whole of creation

 Let’s look at these three in turn.

 Are you out of your mind yet?